NOVEL NOSHES: Book Club Menu Ideas

 –Read Between the Wines of McHenry, Illinois: Irish pub grub and beer

-LITTLE BEE by Chris Cleave: see Chris Cleave’s recipes in Table of Contents
+LITTLE BEE by Chris Cleave (see Chris Cleave’s recipe in The Book Club Cookbook)

 LITTLE CHILDREN by Tom Perrotta: see the author’s recipes in Table of Contents